nessimbns2/nessimbns2/README.md

-# 👋 Hello, I'm Nessim Baraket
+# 👋 Hello, I'm Nessim

 I'm a **Machine Learning expert** and **Mobile Developer** with a passion for creating intelligent applications and seamless user experiences.
 I specialize in building scalable machine learning models and developing cross-platform mobile applications.